 Wow, do a lot of different types of businesses produce websites!
 Want a website?
 The same company looking to create an identity site could hire someone on Fiverr for $95 or an NYC based full-service digital strategy firm for $35,000.
 What is the difference?
 There will be differences in the website (one would hope), but I would argue that the biggest difference will be in the process of building the website.
 A full-service digital firm is bringing a different level of experience, a greater level of expertise, and the ability to provide more focus on all aspects of the site as well as the needs of the organization for which it is being created.
 Do you arrive at your first meeting knowing what exactly needs to be on the website?
 Or, will you be looking to a firm to help you craft the look and feel, the functional design, and even the language?

 The thing that I have learned from nearly a decade in the business of providing websites?
 There is room for all these types of businesses.
 Every business doesn’t need a custom-crafted high-end website and every business can’t get away with one created on Fiverr.
 The challenge is figuring out what you need.
+The Fiverr site could prove to be a thorn in your side if it’s too basic for your business.
+Likewise, stretching the budget for a high-end website could become a sunk cost if it’s not the right fit.

 How customized is it?